teial-personal-projects/scholarship-hub/SCALING_DEPLOYMENT.md

 # Scholarship Finder - Scaling & Deployment

+⚠️ **Note**: The scholarship finder is not currently being used.
+This document is kept for reference only.

 **Purpose**: This document outlines deployment strategies, scaling approaches, cost optimization, and monitoring for the scholarship finder system.
+This information is provided for historical reference and potential future use.

 ---